 Why Is ET Acupuncture NOT The Optimised Solution

-ET (Embryo Transfer) acupuncture has become popular since the Paulus Study 2002 published in 2002, which showed promising results for improved pregnancy rates.
+ET (Embryo Transfer) acupuncture has become popular since the Paulus Study 2002 published clinical trials in 2002.
+The report showed promising results for improved pregnancy rates.
 In her study, pregnancy rates were 16.2% higher in the acupuncture group at 42.5%, compared with 26.3% in the control group.

-The Paulus finding and others practitioners that followed were no doubt a reason why clinics like the Adelaide City Acupuncture initially opened, however acupuncture on the day of transfer has never been all the recommendations we can give.
+The Paulus finding and other practitioners that followed were undoubtedly why clinics like the Adelaide City Acupuncture initially opened.
+However, acupuncture on the day of transfer has never been all the recommendations we can give.

 What Else Can Acupuncture Treat?

-In summary, IVF acupuncture is a simple procedure that is a safe and effective option to use in the process of helping couples to conceive a child.
-It should only be performed by a trained acupuncturist, though, because those who don't understand the proper way to place the needles could cause more harm than good.
-So if you or someone you know has been struggling with many failed attempts of in vitro fertilisation, or you want to make sure that the first time works like a charm, contact our acupuncture clinic today to make an appointment.
-We can work with your fertility doctor to come up with the right leading fertility plan that is specially tailored to your needs.
+In summary, IVF acupuncture is a simple but safe and effective option to help couples increase IVF success rates.
+A registered acupuncturist should only the person can perform it safely.
+So if you or someone you know has been struggling with many failed attempts or want to make sure that the first IVF cycle has a better chance, call us today or make a booking online.
+We can work with your fertility specialists to develop a right leading fertility plan specially tailored to your needs.